-All children receive weekly MyHappyMind lessons.
-Children may be supported by our ELSA trained staff, or support from the Child and Adolescent Mental Health services (CAMHs) and/or services you might access including Young Minds
+All children receive MyHappyMind lessons.
+Shaun Carter, one of our headteachers, has oversight on pastoral care for our children and families.
+Children may be supported by our ELSA trained staff, or support from the Child and Adolescent Mental Health services